Palliative care language and definitions

 The Palliative Care Outcomes Collaboration (PCOC) is a national program that utilises standardised clinical assessment tools to measure and benchmark patient outcomes in palliative care.
 The PCOC dataset includes five defined palliative care phases:

-The PCOC website summary of phase definitions indicate the phases are “a clinically meaningful period in a patient’s condition”, that is “determined by a holistic clinical assessment which considers the needs of the patients and their family and carers”.
+The phases are a clinically meaningful period in a patient’s condition that is determined by a holistic clinical assessment which considers the needs of the patients and their family and carers.